Skip to main content

 Private Dining and Groups

 For groups, Lionfish is a more direct pick than many downtown alternatives.
-The venue's scale and format suit private dining enquiries , if you're coordinating a table of six or more, contact the venue directly when booking to ask about semi-private configurations or buyout options.
+The venue's scale and format suit private dining enquiries, if you're coordinating a table of six or more, contact the venue directly when booking to ask about semi-private configurations or buyout options.
 This is where Lionfish pulls ahead of smaller Gaslamp spots like 777 G St or 94th Aero Squadron for corporate or celebration bookings that need physical separation from the main room.
 For gatherings where the meal needs to carry the event, the private or semi-private setup here is likely to deliver better than a loud open room at a comparable downtown address.

 Practical Details

-Reservations: Easy , a few days' notice typically sufficient, longer lead time advised for weekends or group bookings.
+Reservations: Easy, a few days' notice typically sufficient, longer lead time advised for weekends or group bookings.
 Dress: Smart casual; the Gaslamp Quarter crowd skews dressed up on weekend evenings.
-Budget: Pricing not confirmed in our data , check directly, but expect mid-to-upper range for downtown San Diego coastal dining.
+Budget: Pricing not confirmed in our data, check directly, but expect mid-to-upper range for downtown San Diego coastal dining.
 Location: 435 Fifth Ave, San Diego, CA 92101, in the heart of the Gaslamp Quarter.
 Timing: Weeknights before 7 PM for the quietest experience; Friday and Saturday evenings for full atmosphere.

-For more on dining, drinking, and staying in the city, see our full San Diego restaurants guide, our full San Diego hotels guide, our full San Diego bars guide, our full San Diego wineries guide, and our full San Diego experiences guide.
+For more on dining, drinking, staying in the city, see our full San Diego restaurants guide, our full San Diego hotels guide, our full San Diego bars guide, our full San Diego wineries guide, and our full San Diego experiences guide.

 Frequently Asked Questions